FAMOUSHISTORIC INDIAN BATTLESWARRIORSCOMMUNITY PROFILESFAMOUS CHIEFSFAMOUS INDIANS

 TREATY OF PEACE AND FRIENDSHIP BETWEEN THE US GOVERNMENT AND THE KAHWEA, SAN LUIS REY, AND COCOMCAHRA INDIANS signed at the Village of Temecula, CA 1852 -- AKA: Treaty of Temecula; California Treaty “K”; San Luis Rey Treaty of 1852; Treaty of Peace; Treaty of Friendship

-posted by Ernie C. Salgado Jr., Soboba, courtesy "The Indian Reporter".
+posted by Ernie C. Salgado Jr., Soboba, courtesy "The American Indian Reporter".
 Compiled & presented by G. BALLARD for www.calie.org.

 CALIE HOME PAGE | CONTACT CALIE | USER AGREEMENT